deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_9_0.png "🔼 Figure 10: The relative training loss for SVFormer and other KV efficient model compared with vanilla attention.
 The numbers in parentheses represent the training sequence length.
 Left: Model with nearly 1/2 KV cache.
 Right: Model with nearly 1/8 KV cache.")

-> 🔼 The chart compares the relative training loss of SVFormer against other KV-efficient methods (GQA and CLA) with different training sequence lengths and KV cache sizes.
+> 🔼 The chart displays the relative training loss curves of SVFormer, GQA, and CLA, with and without combinations, at two different sequence lengths, illustrating their training efficiency and KV cache usage.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: The relative training loss for SVFormer and other KV efficient model compared with vanilla attention.
 The numbers in parentheses represent the training sequence length.
 Left: Model with nearly 1/2 KV cache.
 Right: Model with nearly 1/8 KV cache.